oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 You will incur a tax penalty for any amount that is underpaid for each period.
 There are four periods, so paying nothing will likely incur a steap penalty.
 However, there are exceptions:

 - If your <b>total taxes owed after deducting tax credits is under $1000</b>, you won't have to sweat too much about not paying estimated taxes, though it's always a good habit to pay your taxes in installments.
 For corporations, this number is $500.
-- Additionally, if you had <b>no tax liability** the **previous tax year of 12 months</b> and you were a <b>citizen or a resident</b> of the United States throughout the previous taxable year, you do not have to pay estimated taxes for the current taxable year.
+- Additionally, if you had <b>no tax liability</b> the <b>previous tax year of 12 months</b> and you were a <b>citizen or a resident</b> of the United States throughout the previous taxable year, you do not have to pay estimated taxes for the current taxable year.
 - Further, if you are a <b>newly retired (62 or older)</b> or a <b>newly disabled individual</b> who <b>became disabled within the taxable year or previous taxable year</b> and had a <b>reasonable cause</b> for missing estimated taxes, you will not incur penalties.

 <h3> Why Do You Have To Pay Self Employment Tax? </h3>